 Labor and Union Issues:

 in manufacturing concerns labor unions are common.
-Changes in employee contracts wages or hours of employee work need to go through the union, hence, takes a long time to get implemented.
+Changes in employee contracts wages or hours of employee work need to go through the union, hence, take a long time to get implemented.
 It is important to have the right insurance policy in place to ensure that the supply chain is not disrupted.

 these risks can occur from an unexpected or unfavorable change in the exchange rates.
 The financial risks associated with suppliers are bankruptcy, logistic issues, unexpected overruns, etc. Other types of financial risks are budget overruns, constructive changes, additional funding requirements, and missed milestones.

 What is supply risk?
-Supply risks are those that occur when raw materials required by the business are not delivered on time or damaged, thereby causing disruption to the supply chain flow.
+Supply risks are those that occur when raw materials required by the business are not delivered on time or are damaged, thereby causing disruption to the supply chain flow.

 demand risks are caused due to miscalculations in product demand.
 These miscalculations are caused by a lack of insight into annual purchasing trends or unpredictable demand.